quicwg/base-drafts/draft-ietf-quic-http.md

 request if the response does not depend on any portion of the request that has not been sent and received.
 When the server does not need to receive the remainder of the request, it MAY abort reading the request stream, send a complete response, and cleanly close the sending part of the stream.
-In this situation, the error code H3_NO_ERROR SHOULD be used.
+The error code H3_NO_ERROR SHOULD be used when requesting that the client stop sending on the request stream.
 Clients MUST NOT discard complete responses as a result of having their request terminated abruptly, though clients can always discard responses at their discretion for other reasons.
 If the server sends a partial or complete response but does not abort reading, clients SHOULD continue sending the body of the request and close the stream normally.

 ### Header Formatting and Compression {#header-formatting}